TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 	:file:`extensionName/Resources/Private/Partials` is used.
 All partials that are necessary for this extension should reside in this folder.

+``view.pluginNamespace``
+	This can be used to specify an alternative namespace for the plugin.
+	Use this to shorten the extbase default plugin namespace or to access arguments from other extensions by setting this option to their namespace.

 ``view.templateRootPath``
 	This can be used to specify the root path for all fluid templates in this extension.
 If nothing is specified, the path